Learning Games Network (LGN) is an award-winning game studio that sparks playful learning.

 - This is currently an unpaid internship.
 We are happy to work with students to fulfill any requirements to work with us for academic credit.

-- The project will require approximately 5 hours per week, under the supervision of the project’s Principal Investigator and Executive Producer Jen Groff.
+- The project will require approximately 5-10 hours per week, under the supervision of the project’s producers and instructional designers.

-To apply, please e-mail your cover letter and resume to michael [at] learninggam [dot] es.
+To apply, please e-mail a brief cover letter, one-page resume, and video samples to michael [at] learninggam [dot] es.